FauvidoTechnologies/PyBrowserAutomation/docs/index.rst

 - Generates multiple ``plans`` optionally to achieve a particular task and performs them in parallel
 - Perfect for use cases when the task is **not** extremely clear and more exploratory in nature

+The current software version is ``0.1.7`` which is NOT fully ready and under heavy developement.
+The first release is scheduled for ``Dec 2025``!

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    modules
    pyba
+   usage